jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Account/Create-Account/SQLServer-Create-Account.md

 # SQL Server Create Account
-SQL Server supports creating ordinary account and high-permission account.
+SQL Server supports two account types
+- Ordinary account
+- High-permission account

 The difference between the two accounts is as follows:
 |Account Type|Permission|Number of Accounts|
 |-|-|-|
 |Ordinary Account|There are only two account permissions, "read-write" and "read only"|One instance can have multiple ordinary accounts|